Meatfucker/metatron/README.md

 A Working A1111 instance with --api enabled.

 A Working oobabooga instance with --api enabled **AND A MODEL ALREADY LOADED**.
-Loading LLMs is somewhat complex and VERY slow so you must manually load a model via the ooba API first.
+Loading LLMs is somewhat complex and VERY slow so you must manually load a model via the ooba webui first.

 Python